ManticoreGamesInc/platform-documentation/docs/editor/ui.md

 **Justification** is the alignment of the text within the text box.

-Different widgets will have slightly different settings in the properties window, and all of these can be manipulated both in editor and in code.
+Different widgets will have slightly different settings in the properties window, and all of these can be manipulated both in-editor and in code.

+!!! info "For Scripting Help"
     *See Lua API for functions & properties of UI controls.*

 ### Example